-Advanced Inorganic Chemistry - Fall 2012
+Advanced Inorganic Chemistry - Fall 2015

-Lecture: MW 12-1:15pm
+Lecture: MW 11-12:15pm

-Office: Sequoia Hall Room 420A
+Sequoia Hall Room 420A

-The application of atomic structure, the
+application of atomic structure, the periodic

-periodic law, molecular structure and bonding principles,
+law, molecular structure and bonding

-electrochemical principles and
+principles, electrochemical principles and

 other selected models and concepts of theoretical

-and chemical properties of selected
+and chemical properties of selected elements and

-in chemistry, you must take Chemistry 110L, Inorganic
+chemistry, you must take Chemistry 110L, Inorganic

 Laboratory, concurrently with the lecture course.